Personalized email marketing: What it is, benefits, strategies

 • Transactional emails • Product recommendations • User onboarding • Loyalty and rewards programs • Abandoned cart recovery • Customer retention and engagement • Community relations and feedback

-Below, we’ve gathered inspiring real-life examples to help you get started.
+Below, we’ve gathered inspiring real-life personalized email content examples — and personalized email subject lines examples — to help you get started.

 Transactional emails